twisted/klein/docs/introduction/1-gettingstarted.rst

 Deferreds
 =========

-Since it's all just Twisted underneath, you can return Deferreds, which then return a result.
+Since it's all just Twisted underneath, you can return :api:`twisted.internet.defer.Deferred <Deferreds>`, which then fire with a result.

 .. literalinclude:: /codeexamples/intro1/googleProxy.py